 General contact: email@example.com

-Karine Tremblay is a French national who has been in the OECD Directorate for Education and Skills since 2001 and in charge of the TALIS survey since September 2014.
+Karine Tremblay is a French national who has been in the OECD Directorate for Education and Skills since 2001 and in charge of the Teaching and Learning International Survey (TALIS) since September 2014.
 Previously she was a senior analyst for higher education policy work.
 Before that, she was in charge of the OECD Assessment of Higher Education Learning Outcomes (AHELO) feasibility study, an analyst on the OECD Thematic Review of Tertiary Education and she managed the World Education Indicators programme (2001-04).
 She has worked and written on student mobility, the impact of education on economic growth, the development of a survey of primary schools in developing countries and comparative education trends in Europe, China and India.
 She holds a PhD in Development Economics from Panthéon-Sorbonne University in Paris where she also lectured.
 She specialised in internationalisation and quality assurance policies and the political economy of reform in tertiary education.

 Tel: +(33) 1 45 24 91 82